-You can feed it brine and live food occasionally as well, like Mysis, krill, or shrimp.
+You can feed it brine and live food occasionally as well, like Mysis, krill, or shrimp (popular fish food).
 To make things easier, frozen live food is a must-try option for clownfish.
 Clownfish also eat vegetables, so make sure you add some of those in their diet too, like spinach or nori.

 Feeding your fish can seem like fulfilling the demands of a ravenous child at times and be complicated.
 You can simply feed your clownfish with regular pellets or flakes, twice a week add some vegetables or live food into the diet.

 Alternative food sources for clownfish

 If you have an anemone in the tank, the clownfish can eat anemone’s food waste and parasites.
 Even though they look like plants, anemones are sea creatures that prey on other sea creatures.
 Clownfish will consume any uneaten food.

 While it isn’t an excuse to neglect your fish, depending on the nature of your aquarium, you can probably trust your clownfish may to fend for themselves for a while if you can’t feed them.
 However, if your tank doesn’t feature any anemone or vegetation, your fish rely more on your feeding schedule.